-- How to talk to your kids about the divorce
+- Learn how to talk to your kids about the divorce

 - How to Handel Pick-ups & Drop-offs

-- How to interact without a fight breaking out
+- Learn how to interact without a fight breaking out

 - How to reduce stressors you be intentionally or unintentionally putting on one another